couchbase/query/docs/n1ql-select.md

 IN evaluates to TRUE if the right-hand-side value is an array and contains the left-hand-side value.

+#### ANY, SOME, and EVERY

+Collection predicates (ANY, SOME, EVERY) allow you to test a boolean condition over the elements of a collection.
+ANY, SOME, and EVERY expressions evaluate to a boolean value.

 _collection-cond:_

-Collection predicates allow you to test a boolean condition over the elements of a collection.

 ![](diagram/collection-cond.png)